Pinestorm/ecommerce-pattern-library/_products/invisibility-hoodie.md

 ---
 name: "Invisibility Hoodie"
 description: |
   A warm hoodie that grants you the power to turn invisible.
 Complete with a design of subtle wisps of smoke.
+Made from chameleon scales and cotton.
 image: "/images/hoodies/invisibility-hoodie.jpg"
 price: 79.99
 colors: